-A lot of people have started to ask me about the Foundry and what’s like to bring a wax or a clay piece to life.
+A lot of people have started to ask me about the Foundry and what it is like to bring a wax or a clay piece to life.
 So I have put together a little series of images for you give you a feeling of what the ‘back-end’ of my work looks like.

 In order of appearance: